gillesdelhaes/AlertHarvest/README.md

 A new way of aggregating and dispatching monitoring alerts.
 From any source to any target with an eat single pane of glass in the middle.

+## Support and contribute

+For support and contribution join our [discord](https://discord.gg/hduVhv7VaA)

 ## Tech Stack

 **Backend**